Free 24/7 Consultation | "Call The Champs"

-Mississippi Personal Injury Statute of Limitations
+What Is the Mississippi Personal Injury Statute of Limitations?

 The statute of limitations is the period of time you have to file a civil case in court.
 It differs from the time limits imposed on bringing actions against an insurance company.
 The statute of limitations varies by state—in Mississippi, it ranges from one to seven years for civil cases.
 If you need help understanding which statute of limitations applies to your personal injury civil case, our Mississippi personal injury lawyers at NST Law can help and ensure you meet the deadline.

-What is the personal injury statute of limitations in Mississippi?
+What is the Personal Injury Statute of Limitations in Mississippi?

 Mississippi Code § 15-1-49 establishes the statute of limitations for personal injury cases at three years from the date of injury or the date when the injury was or should have reasonably been discovered.
 The three-year statute of limitations applies to a range of personal injury types, including: